In-Person Instruction Returns in Fall 2021

 To open safely this fall, USF is building upon current COVID-19 testing procedures, contact tracing protocols, and safety measures, including face coverings, physical distancing, hygiene practices, and vaccinations to name a few.
 Classes, residence halls, and dining facilities have been set up to best protect students, faculty, and staff using the above guidelines.
 This includes lowering the capacity of many of our classrooms and eliminating triples in our on-campus housing.
 While we cannot predict with certainty what USF will look like in the months ahead, we have made informed plans, are in regular communication with public health officials and other experts, and are prepared to adjust our plans and procedures as necessary based on the course of the pandemic and the availability of COVID-19 vaccines.

 Yes.
 We are planning for fall using the current guidelines for in-person instructional delivery provided to schools by the San Francisco Department of Public Health (SFDPH).
 This approach to planning for fall in-person instruction, including continuing to follow current guidance on safety measures (physical distancing, face coverings, etc.), has been vetted by and is supported by SFDPH.
+Please note that although the CDC advised in late April that face coverings are not necessary outside, USF continues to require face coverings both outdoors and indoors in keeping with SFDPH guidance.

-Regarding both employees and students: We will continue to consult with experts about mandating the vaccine and will share additional information in the coming months.
+We will continue to consult with experts about mandating the vaccine and will share additional information in the coming months.
 Please also note that USF will follow all legal exemption requirements.

 USF is targeting regular double occupancy in residence halls for academic year 2021–22.
 Triples will not be an option at this time to help ensure safety and maintain health and safety protocols, as outlined by the city and county public health officials.

-There will be scheduled periodic testing of students, especially those living on-campus.
 In addition to testing, USF will rely upon students’ self-monitoring of symptoms to limit the transmission of the virus.
 Students will self-monitor and report the presence or absence of symptoms of COVID-19 every day, beginning on the first day of return to campus.
 Students will self-report symptoms through the Dons Health Check online survey.
 All students must remain at home or in a designated isolation space if they test positive for COVID-19.

 Despite the many steps USF is taking to prevent the transmission of the virus, the presence and transmission of COVID-19 on campus is likely, if not inevitable, during the ongoing pandemic.
 Therefore, the university has developed protocols for contact tracing, isolating people who contract COVID-19, and helping people who become exposed to COVID-19 to self-quarantine.